-In the instant case, the transfer of the Interconnection Facilities is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) Facility is a stand-alone generator as contemplated under Notice 2001-82; (2) Generator and Taxpayer have entered into a long-term interconnection agreement with a term of a years; (3) the Interconnection Facilities will be used in connection with the transmission of electricity for sale to third parties (wheeling); (4) the cost of the Interconnection Facilities paid by Generator will not be included in Taxpayer's rate base; (5) Taxpayer will not take any depreciation or amortization deductions with respect to the Interconnection Facilities; (6) based on all available information, during the ten taxable years beginning with the year in which Facility is placed in service, no more than five percent of the total power flows over the Interconnection Facilities will flow to Generator; (7) ownership of the electricity wheeled passes to the purchaser prior to its transmission on Taxpayer's transmission grid; and (8) the cost of the Interconnection Facilities will be capitalized by Generator as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
-Thus, we conclude that the deemed contribution of the Interconnection Facilities by Generator to Taxpayer meets the safe harbor requirements of Notice 88-129, as amended and modified by Notice 90-60 and Notice 2001-82.
+In the instant case, the transfer of the interconnection facilities is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) Station is a stand-alone generator as contemplated under Notice 2001-82; (2) Subsidiary A and Subsidiary B have entered into a long-term interconnection agreement; (3) the interconnection facilities will be used in connection with the transmission of electricity for sale to third parties (wheeling); (4) the cost of the interconnection facilities paid by Subsidiary B will not be included in Subsidiary A's rate base; (5) Subsidiary A will not take a tax basis in the interconnection facilities; (6) based on all available information, during the ten taxable years beginning with the year in which Station is placed in service, no more than 5 percent of the total power flows over the interconnection facilities will flow to Subsidiary B; (7) ownership of the electricity wheeled will not be with Subsidiary B prior to its transmission on Subsidiary A's transmission grid; and (8) the cost of the interconnection facilities will be capitalized by Subsidiary B as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
+Thus, we conclude that the deemed contribution of the interconnection facilities by Subsidiary B to Subsidiary A meets the safe harbor requirements of Notice 88-129, as amended and modified by Notice 90-60 and Notice 2001-82.